King & Conqueror: Historical accuracy

 The appearance of Halley's Comet in the closing episodes of the series is derived from historical fact, and its presence in the sky is notably depicted in the Bayeux Tapestry.
 Another well-known detail from the Bayeux Tapestry is the apparent death of King Harold with an arrow in his eye.
 This popular understanding has more recently been questioned by scholars, but King & Conqueror works the myth into the closing scenes as an addition to Harold's corpse by William.

 The script of King & Conqueror attracted some critical commentary for its use of "modern language and phrases".

 The racially diverse cast was also noted by critics.
 Craig Simpson of The Daily Telegraph wrote that the BBC had adopted colour-blind casting for King & Conqueror, with Black actors such as Jason Forbes playing the fictional character Thane Thomas and Elander Moore playing the Mercian Morcar, commenting that England was "ethnically homogeneous" in 1066.
 The casting was also criticised by historical scholars Zareer Masani and David Abulafia.

+The character of Sweyn Godwinson (elder brother to Harold Godwinson) is introduced engaging in jus primae noctis ("the right of the first night"), in which he forces himself upon a local girl on her wedding night.
+This scene is a historical myth and a manufactured trope, similar to its depiction in films such as Braveheart.
+There is no evidence that jus primae noctis—a supposed legal right for a lord to sleep with a bride on her wedding night—ever existed in the Middle Ages.